OmengU/quap/documentation/documentation.typ

 Sources can be categorized into several predefined categories including articles, books, thesis, and websites, each requiring the user to enter different information.
 The categories can also be edited by adding custom fields. @misc-jabref For example, this project required the addition of the date when a website was accessed.
 ==== Git/GitHub
 Git is a so-called #acr("VCS").
 A #acr("VCS") is an essential tool in software development.
 It is used to track changes made to a codebase, organize said codebase, and manage the collaboration between multiple developers in teams or open-source communities.
-Git was developed by Linus Torvalds, the creator of the famous #acr("FOSS") #acr("OS") Linux in 2005 to be an entirely free and open version control standard.
+Git was developed by Linus Torvalds, the creator of the famous free #acr("OS") Linux in 2005 to be an entirely free and open version control standard.
 He created it due to the capabilities of the BitKeeper #acr("VCS"), which had been used in the development of Linux, being reduced for non-paying customers.

 There are a couple of concepts essential to the understanding of Git: